-This 40-hour program is designed for the teacher who would like more knowledge about and expertise in working with the special populations of students in today's schools.
+This 40-hour program is designed for the individual who would like more knowledge about and expertise in working with the special populations of students in today's schools.
 This program contains three sections of courses that provide knowledge and skills in a) working with students with special education needs, b) working with students with English language learning needs, and c) understanding the issues, needs, and background that impact diverse students and communities.
 In addition, the student must take an educational research course.
-This master's degree program is a "build-your-own-expertise" designed to meet the needs of the teacher.
-In addition to the degree, the student must choose to complete all the coursework in Mild/Moderate Disabilities (24 credit hours) or English as a Second Language (ESL, 15 hours), and be eligible for a supplemental teaching endorsement in the chosen area.
+This master's degree program is a "build-your-own-expertise" designed to meet the needs of the individual.
+As part of the degree, the student must choose to complete all the coursework in Mild/Moderate Disabilities (25 credit hours) or English as a Second Language (ESL, 15 hours), which will provide eligibility for a supplemental teaching endorsement in the chosen area.

 As a pre-requisite for admission to this program, one must possess a teaching certificate and complete the application process for both the Special Populations in Education program and the Graduate School.
-This program of study cannot be planned without consent of the program director.
+This program of study cannot be planned without consent of the program

-Learning Goals for M.Ed. in Secondary School Teaching Program
+Program Goals for M.S. in Special Populations in Education Program Graduates will:

-Graduates will: